François Baillairgé

-François Baillairgé (21 January 1759 – 15 September 1830) was an architect who also pursued painting and wood sculpture.
+François Baillairgé (21 January 1759 – 15 September 1830) was an with expertise in drawing, painting, carpentry, sculpture, and church decoration.
+Baillairgé was the first artist from Quebec City to complete his education at the Académie royale de peinture et de sculpture in Paris, which he attended from 1779 to 1781.

+Life

 The son of Jean Baillairgé, François began an apprenticeship in his father's shop at the age of 14.
 There he studied and practised woodworking, wood-carving, and architecture.
 His brother, Pierre-Florent, was also active as a carver and joiner in the business.
 He also studied at the Petit Séminaire de Québec and then studied in Paris for three years, returning to Lower Canada in 1781.
-His training in Paris, although not completed, gave him a strong foundation in painting, sculpture, and architecture.
+His training in Paris gave him a strong foundation in painting, sculpture, and architecture.

+Baillairgé and his father worked together on the interior adornment of the Notre-Dame de Québec Basilica-Cathedral.
+Their work included the altarpieces, baldachin, statue, throne, and altar.

-A great deal of his work was in the field of painting and he was very productive although he did not achieve a level of success that matched his ambition.
-He had a high level of achievement as a wood-carver in architectural projects working through his father's workshop.
+A great deal of his work was in the field of painting, both religious and secular, and he was very prolific.
+He achieved a high level of success as a wood-carver, sculptor, and carpenter through the architectural projects he took on while working with his father's workshop.

+Ballairgé's most notable client was Prince Edward Augustus, the father of Queen Victoria, for whom he sculpted a figurehead.

 By 1815, he had introduced his son, Thomas, into the family business and they produced some substantial work together.
 François also produced many plans for a variety of clients in his work as an architect.